-Lp is the sound pressure level in a free field over a reflecting plane at 1 m distance from the machine.

-LW is the sound power level determined according to this document.

-LS is the measurement surface index.

-S0 is 1,0 m2.

-S is the area of the surface enveloping the machine at a distance of 1 m according to ISO 3744 clause 7.2.4.
-(Parallelepiped measurement surface).

 NOTES

 1 These sound pressure levels are for free field, over a reflecting plane.
 The sound pressure level for in situ conditions (that is, for hearing protection requirements) is different.

 2 For typical values of the measurement surface index used for conversions from sound power to sound pressure levels for machines in Table 2, see Annex B.